gkrizek/codebuild-ci-sample/README.md

 Once you have created your infrastructure via CloudFormation, navigate to the **Outputs** tab in your CloudFormation Stack.
 There will be an Output called "WebhookUrl".
 This is your API Gateway endpoint to use in GitHub.
 Copy this for use in the next step.

+_In this template, we are passing the GitHub API Token into Lambda via an Environment Variable.
+While this is good for keep it out of code, you should encrypt this value if you plan to use this sample beyond testing.
+Possible solutions are [Encryption Helpers](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-env_console.html) or [Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)._

 **Step 4: Setup GitHub**